Integral Molten Salt Reactor: Efficiency

 Conventional nuclear reactors, such as pressurized and boiling water reactors, use water as a coolant.
-Due to water's high vapor pressure at elevated temperatures, they are limited to operating at a relatively low temperature, usually near 300 °C. This limits the thermodynamic efficiency, typically to around 32-34%.
-In other words, water-cooled power reactors generate 32-34 watts of electricity for every 100 watts of reactor power.
+Due to water's high vapor pressure at elevated temperatures, they are limited to operating at a relatively low temperature, usually near 300 °C. This limits the thermodynamic efficiency, typically to around 32–34%, and potentially lower for light-water SMRs.
+In other words, water-cooled power reactors generate 32–34 watts of electricity for every 100 watts of reactor power.

 The higher thermal stability and low vapor pressure of the salt allows operation at higher temperatures.
-IMSR provides final heat at temperatures of around 550-600 °C, which results in an efficiency in the 45-48% range.
+IMSR provides final heat at temperatures of around 550–600 °C, which results in an efficiency in the 44–45% range.

-The IMSR produces around 1.4 times more electricity per unit reactor heat output compared to conventional commercial reactors.
-Thus it generates some 40% more revenues from the same reactor power.
+The IMSR produces around 1.5 times more electricity per unit reactor heat output compared to conventional commercial reactors of similar output.
+Thus, it generates some 50% more revenues from the same reactor power.
 This has a large impact on the project economics.
 In addition, the higher temperature of the IMSR allows for the use of more compact, lower-cost turbine systems, already in common use with coal fired power stations, as opposed to conventional nuclear power plants that usually need specialized low-temperature turbines that are not used anywhere else.
 This helps to further lower the capital cost.

-Nuclear efficiency - the amount of nuclear fuel used per unit electricity generated.
-Whilst uranium is relatively cheap fuel costs in a traditional nuclear facility are significant due to the high cost of fuel fabrication.
-The IMSR avoids most of the expensive fabrication process and as such the fuel cost is expected to be negligible.
+Nuclear fuel efficiency is the amount of nuclear fuel used per unit electricity generated.
+While uranium is relatively inexpensive, fuel costs in a traditional nuclear facility are significant due to the high cost of fuel fabrication.
+The IMSR avoids most of the expensive fabrication process and as such the fuel cost is expected to be lower.